theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 The password is `raspberry`.

+Type `passwd` to set a new password for security.

+Use `raspi-config` and enable WiFi by selecting your country.
+Unfortunately this setup won't work for enterprise Wifi (see below).

 ### Get it networked

 Get your Pi connected to a network you have access to.
 Again, this is a bit out of scope.
 Connecting the Pi to enterprise WiFi networks can actually be a really annoying process, and a wired connection is more reliable.
 We ended up plugging a USB to ethernet adapter into the Pi, and had to get its MAC address whitelisted by our IT department.
 We also added: